eli-pavlov/helm-wordpress-mariadb/README.md

 many features like security, high availablity and scaling are absent in this release.
 However it is a perfect base for a start or as a personal project.

+- Tested on AWS EKS platform.
+- Not for production environment!
+For testing purposes only.

 ## Chart architecture

 - **Chart.yaml:** Main chart file.